 Use a baking soda solution to remove the grease

 You can try using a solution of baking soda if your grates are extremely dirty.
 Combine 6 tablespoons of baking soda with 2 ounces of warm water and apply the paste to the iron grates.
 After 20 minutes, clean it off with bristle grill brush.
 Remove off the paste before cooking anything on the grill and clean the brush when you’re done.
 You can remove the grates overnight to allow the solution to soak.
 Wash off the solution and replace the grates and use the grill brush to clean them.

 Use tin foil to clean the grates

 If the grill brush is hard to get or is inaccessible, you can use tin foil to clean them.
 Fold the aluminum foil to make a giant ball enough to fit in your fingers.
 Then run it over the grates to eliminate any debris.
 When they cool, use the tin foil to clean them to avoid burning your finger.
 The tin foil should be enough for creating a buffer between fingers and the grates.

-The Barbestar 3-in-1 Grill Brush is a solid choice.
+The Konestar 3-in-1 Grill Brush is a solid choice.
 A comfortably angled tri-bristle brush allows for effortless cleaning and removal of skuzzy burnt residues, which can offset the robust flavor of your favorite grilled foods.
 The 18 inch handle will keep your hands out of the danger zone of extreme grill heat, guaranteeing safe cleaning.
 The stainless steel wire will not damage even the most sensitive porcelain coatings.

 The 3-in-1 grill brush allows you to scrub all parts of the grates faster than the old traditional brushes.
 Its has spiraled brushes and angled head that allow simultaneous cleaning of the top, bottom, and sides of the grill.
 Also, it has a long handle that keeps you safe from heat generated from the grill.
 Its stainless steel material and the standard plastic handle makes the brush more sturdy and durable.

 Sage Owl Universal Barbeque Grill Scraper